electron/electron/docs/api/process.md

 that all statistics are reported in Kilobytes.
 This api should be called after app ready.

-Chromium does not provide `residentSet` value for macos.
-This is because macos performs in-memory compression of pages that haven't been recently used.
+Chromium does not provide `residentSet` value for macOS.
+This is because macOS performs in-memory compression of pages that haven't been recently used.
 As a result the resident set size value is not what one would expect. `private` memory is more representative of the actual pre-compression memory usage of the process